 “Is there anything else to do in this small town?
 It’s so boring here.”

 “Your life is what you make of it.
-Right now this town has just been established.
-If you want excitement, I suggest you to go to the cities.”
+Right now, this town has just been established.
+If you want excitement, I suggest you go to the cities.”

 “There are cities?”
-Everyone turn their head towards me with excitement.
+Everyone turned their head towards me with excitement.

 “Yes, but in the next couple of months, I do not suggest going out.
 The goblin army has been ravaging the nearby towns, and destroying small scale cities.”

 “What?!
-Then isn’t it hero’s like us that need to be going there to help?”
+Then aren’t heroes like us that need to be going there to help?”
 David spoke with valor in his tone.
-Out of the whole group he was the most cheerful and brightest one.
+Out of the whole group, he was the most cheerful and brightest one.
 I could tell just from his demeanor that he was stuck on the idea of being a Hero.